 How you can do your bit to keep our waste and recycling services rolling

-With more household waste than normal being generated as a result of people staying at home, we’re urging householders to be mindful of the additional pressure being placed on our frontline staff and take some simple steps to help keep our collection services rolling.
+With more household waste than normal being generated as a result of people working or spending more time at home, we’re urging householders to be mindful of the additional pressure being placed on our frontline staff and take some simple steps to help keep our collection services rolling.

 This includes making sure that all bins and boxes including garden waste bins are out on the kerbside by 7am on collection day.

 Bins and boxes that are not out at the time of collection will be noted by the collection crew and we will not return to collect them.

 Now that the household waste and recycling centres have re-opened, we are no longer collecting excess non-recyclable waste left at the side of wheelie bins for collection.